emilljungberg/merlin_mrm/README.rst

-Motion Insensitive Silent Neuroimaging with MERLIN
+Motion Corrected Silent Neuroimaging with MERLIN
 =======================================================
 Code to accompany paper on MERLIN recently submitted.